garretchristensen/BestPracticesManual/Manual.md

 > Wetzels, Borsboom, & van der Maas, 2011).
 Once we obtain an unexpected
 > result, we are likely to reconstruct our histories and perceive the
 > outcome as something that we could have, even did, anticipate all
-> along‚Äîconverting a discovery into a confirmatory result (Fischoff,
+> along—converting a discovery into a confirmatory result (Fischoff,
 > 1977; Fischoff & Beyth, 1975).
 And even if we resist those reasoning
 > biases in the moment, after a few months, we might simply forget the
 > details, whether we had hypothesized the moderator, had good